LANS: A Layout-Aware Neural Solver for Plane Geometry Problem: Method

 \subsection{Multimodal Layout-Aware Pre-training}

-Geometry problems are often solved by humans by depicting the geometric structure in visual form no mater whether it has the geometry diagram or not.
+Geometry problems are often solved by humans by depicting the geometric structure in visual form no matter whether it has the geometry diagram or not.
 Previous neural geometric solvers, such as the NGS \cite{Chen2021}, PGPSNet \cite{Zhang2023} and SCA-GPS \cite{Ning2023}, do not utilize the diagram layout adequately, thus resulting in unsatisfactory performance of GPS.
-In this paper, we propose the multimodal layout-aware pre-trained language model (MLA-PLM), with two pre-training strategies: structural and semantic pre-training (SSP) and point matching pre-training (PMP) illustrated in Figure \ref{fig:pretraining}, to boost the diagram layout-aware ability during the pre-training stage.

-While the textual clauses well express the fine-grained and multi-level content of geometry diagram, they are lacking in overall structural and semantic cognition.
-Therefore, we propose the SSP based on the masked language modeling (MLM) \cite{bert2019} to endow the global layout cognition.
-Besides, we propose the PMP based on contrastive learning modeling (CLM) to achieve cross-modal alignment between visual points (one type of geometric primitives in diagram) and textual tokens of the points.
-Concretely, inputs of MLA-PLM include the diagram patch embeddings $e_i^{D}$ and textual token embeddings $e_j^{T}$, where $e_i^{D}$ is obtained via patch projection and patch-level positional encoding, and $e_j^{T}$ fuses not only positional encoding but also embedding of class tag and section tag following \cite{Zhang2023}, formulated as:
+In this paper, we propose the multimodal layout-aware pre-trained language model (MLA-PLM), with two pre-training strategies: structural-semantic pre-training (SSP) and point matching pre-training (PMP) illustrated in Figure \ref{fig:pretraining}, to boost the diagram layout-aware ability during the pre-training stage. \paragraph{Revisit Structural-Semantic Pre-training} To enable the multimodal pre-training module to comprehend text clauses and gain a preliminary understanding of the content and layout of geometry diagrams, we adopted the structural-semantic pre-training (SSP) \cite{Zhang2023} method used in PGPS.
+MLA-PLM is trained to recover the masked text in a unified text generation manner, and the training loss denotes as $L_{S\!S\!P}$.
+Concretely, inputs of MLA-PLM include the diagram patch embeddings $e_i^{D}$ and textual token embeddings $e_j^{T}$, where $e_i^{D}$ is obtained via patch projection and patch-level positional encoding, and $e_j^{T}$ fuses not only positional encoding but also embedding of class tag and section tag following \cite{Zhang2023} as:

-where $\text{PosEmb}(*)$ is the sequential position encoding of sequences instead of spatial position of diagram layout.
+where $\text{PosEmb}(*)$ is the sequential position encoding of sequences instead of the spatial position of the diagram layout.
 The concatenated $e_i^{D}$ and $e_j^{T}$ are modeled by MLA-PLM and then output ${e'}_i^{D}$ and ${e'}_j^{T}$.
-For SSP in MLA-PLM, we mask 30\% of text tokens $t_j$ with mask token [M] following \cite{cho2021vlt5} but keep tags unchanged.
-MLA-PLM is trained to recover the masked text in a unified text generation manner, and the training loss denotes as $L_{S\!S\!P}$.
-For PMP, we match image patches and points inside image patches with the cosine contrastive loss \cite{he2020momentum,grill2020bootstrap} as following:
+For SSP in MLA-PLM, we mask 30\% of text tokens $t_j$ with mask token $[M]$ following \cite{cho2021vlt5} but keep tags unchanged. \paragraph{Point-Match Pre-training} We propose the PMP based on contrastive, learning modeling to achieve cross-modal alignment between visual points (one type of geometric primitives in the diagram) and textual tokens of the points.
+For PMP, we match image patches and points inside image patches with the cosine contrastive loss \cite{he2020momentum,grill2020bootstrap} as follows: